-Access to consistent data elements from all institutions and programs (such as program enrollment, pathways offered, length of program) including outcomes data (candidate, employer and field experience supervisor surveys, performance assessment results, etc.), is an important part of the new accreditation system.
+Consistency in data across institutions and across similar programs, including outcomes data, is an important part of the new accreditation system.
 The Annual Data Submission by institutions will allow the Commission to better identify specific information about credential programs operating in California.
 The infrastructure for the system was built in 2017 with institutions beginning to submit initial data in summer 2018.

-PRECONDITIONS SUBMISSION AND REVIEW
+PRECONDITIONS SUBMISISON AND REVIEW

-Preconditions for institutions offering educator preparation are grounded in California Education Code, Title 5 Regulations, or Commission policy.
+Preconditions are grounded in California Education Code, Title 5 Regulations, or Commission policy.
 Responses to preconditions are submitted in Years 1 and 4 by each institution for each program that an institution is approved to offer.
 Immediate correction is required if an institution is deemed to be out of compliance with Preconditions.